 What Are the Customer Touchpoints after an Online Sale?

-But now, it’s time for you to continue with the essential customer touchpoints that occur after an online sale:
+Essential customer touchpoints occur after an online sale:

 - Form confirmations